Return of the Annual Review! Let’s Do This! (I mean, if you want.)

 Revised Spreadsheet Template (Download for Free)

-eight nine ten! years I’ve used the same simple spreadsheet to set goals in various life categories.
+For the whole eight nine ten! years I’ve used the same simple spreadsheet to set goals in various life categories.
 It’s a very basic tool.
 It won’t win any design awards, but it will help you to think more clearly about your life, which is probably more important.

 We’ve recently tweaked the formatting and added a few more data points, so be sure you have the current version: